jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/ancillaries.nml.rst

    JULES calculates runoff on the land grid and this information is then transferred to the river grid by either regridding (when the grids are not coincident) or remapping (between coincident grids).
 Here coincident means grids of the same resolution and for which points in each grid coincide.
 Hence land and river grids of different resolution are linked through regridding (interpolation), while a simpler remapping can be used when the gridboxes coincide.
 Note that functionality to regrid only currently exists for grids that are defined by latitude and longitude coordinates; all other coordinate systems have to be handled through remapping.

    Internally JULES converts the river routing input grid to a 1D river routing model grid, with length ``np_rivers``, which is the number of valid routing points in the domain of interest.
+All river routing output is either defined on the 1D river routing model grid or is regridded to the land grid.

    The most satisfactory situation is one in which the areas covered by land and river gridboxes are identical (though the resolutions can differ).
 In that case all the runoff that is generated on the land is correctly captured by the river network, and each river length has a well-defined input of local runoff.
 However there are situations in which the user might be prepared to allow other configurations - e.g. if studying a particular catchment, land in headwaters of surrounding catchments might not be covered by the river ancillary.